Harry Cleaver

 Harry Cleaver Jr. (born 21 January 1944) is an American scholar, Marxist theoretician, and professor emeritus at the University of Texas at Austin.
 He is best known as the author of Reading Capital Politically, an autonomist reading of Karl Marx's Capital.
 Cleaver is currently active in the Zapatista movement in Chiapas, Mexico.

 Education

 Cleaver began his undergraduate studies at Antioch College in 1962, graduating with a bachelor's degree in economics in 1967.
 At Antioch, Cleaver became involved in the American Civil Rights Movement and began his lifelong engagement with political activism.
 From 1964 to 1965, Cleaver studied abroad at the University of Montpellier where he engaged with the Union Nationale des Étudiants de France.
 In 1967, Cleaver enrolled at Stanford University to begin a PhD in economics.
 While at Stanford, Cleaver was active in the Anti-war Movement.
-As a student activist opposed to the Vietnam War, Cleaver protested the Stanford Research Institute's alleged connection to the United States Department of Defense, which became the impetus for his dissertation research into the connections between the Green Revolution and social engineering.
+As a student activist opposed to the Vietnam War, Cleaver protested the Stanford Research Institute's connection to the United States Department of Defense, which became the impetus for his dissertation research into the connections between the Green Revolution and social engineering.
 Cleaver's frustrations with mainstream economic theory during this period in his studies led him to embrace Marxism.